Philippines Blog

 Where are the Philippines?

 The Philippines is a country comprised of over 7000 islands based in South East Asia to the east of Vietnam.
 Its current population sits around 105 million, a majority are of Malay descent.
 Due to its close proximity to neighbouring Asian countries, it is a melting pot of different cultures.
-There are over 120 distinct indigenous Philippine languages although Filipino and English are the most wildly spoken.
+There are over 120 distinct Indigenous Philippine languages although Filipino and English are the most widely spoken.

-Nacpan
+Nacpan Beach

 Why Visit the Philippines?

-Over 7000 tropical islands, white sand beaches, snorkelling, diving and surfing, it has something for everyone.
+With over 7000 tropical islands, white sand beaches, snorkelling, diving and surfing, it has something for everyone.
 Its locals are friendly and welcoming and the islands are varied so it will reward the adventurers out there.

-Bonus points if you are a karaoke enthusiast at home because we are pretty sure the Philippines may be the worlds capital.
-The filipino people have a fun and happy go lucky attitude and the children love to wave and say ‘Hello’ to everyone.
+Bonus points if you are a karaoke enthusiast at home because we are pretty sure the Philippines may be the world’s capital.
+The Filipino people have a fun and happy-go-lucky attitude and the children love to wave and say ‘Hello’ to everyone.

-It’s unique wildlife and crystal clear waters will have you booking your next trip to explore more of its many islands as soon as your trip ends.
+Its unique wildlife and crystal clear waters will have you booking your next trip to explore more of its many islands as soon as your trip ends.

-Fairly new and up and coming on the travellers hit list the Philippines still has a lowkey local vibe on many of its hidden gems.
+Fairly new and up and coming on the traveller’s hit list the Philippines still has a lowkey local vibe on many of its hidden gems.

 We guarantee that you will always want more time to visit all the areas and islands that catch your eye so we spent a month travelling through the Philippines and hopefully our highlights will help you when planning your island adventure.